 We have also taken up an old interest – photography.
 See some of our pictures on SmugMug.

-A real treasure with hundreds of works of arts are shown by the Web Galley of Art.
+A real treasure with hundreds of works of arts is shown by the Web Gallery of Art.

 Memorable moments in museums – two favorites

 Happiness can be meeting “the Girl with a pearl earring” by Jan Vermeer, in Mauritshuis in Haag, Holland!
 A portrait, very old, but still alive and Margareta’s favourite since she met her long ago in 1964.
 There are no photos or printings good enough to give you that feeling of standing in front of a living person.
 Mona-Lisa may be famous, but this painting almost knocked me (M)!

 Walking through numerous rooms on feet in shoes seeming to shrink, looking at huge and famous paintings of battles and still-life (natures mortes) and your brain meekly asks: “why?”, and then, suddenly, find the paintings by Vermeer in a small almost hidden room, his fantastic view of Delft and the girl with the shimmering pearl earring.
 Aha, so that is what the books try to explain to you!
 No book in the whole world can ever give you the same feeling, so if you visit Haag (Hague), go to the Mauritshuis and see the Old Masters Jan Vermeer van Delft and Frans Hals.
 Two Masters well worth the entrance fee!

 Frans Hals Museum in Haarlem.
 Lovely!
 The museum’s home page is very nice and lots of thumbnail pictures to enlarge.
 What a collection!
 In the well-known group paintings by Frans Hals every face is a portrait.
 You will remember your visits to these museums for many years!